-If you are like us and fly on points (ie nearly FREE!) most of the time, then you rarely collect Southwest Rapid Rewards points on flights.
-Instead, we earn most of our points by everyday spending on our Southwest credit cards, the Rapid Rewards Shopping Portal, Chase Sapphire Preferred, Chase Sapphire Reserve and through referral points.
+If you are like us and fly on points (ie nearly FREE!) most of the time, then you rarely collect Southwest Rapid Rewards points by paying for flights.
+Instead, we earn most of our points through everyday spending on our Southwest credit cards, the Rapid Rewards Shopping Portal, Chase Sapphire Preferred, Chase Sapphire Reserve and through credit card referral points.

-Did you know you can earn up to 110,000 Southwest points by applying for just two Southwest credit cards and another 50,000 points that can be instantly transferred to Southwest by applying for my favorite travel credit card, Chase Sapphire Preferred?
+Did you know you can earn up to 115,000 Southwest points by applying for just two Southwest credit cards and another 50,000 points, which can be instantly transferred to Southwest by applying for my favorite travel credit card, Chase Sapphire Preferred?

-To apply for and compare these cards, please use the Compare Credit Cards link below.
-This allows me to earn a commission — at no cost to you — to pay the blogging bills so I can continue to bring you great information FREE!
+To apply for and compare these cards, please use the Compare Credit Cards link below or the TRAVEL CREDIT CARDS links in the main menu above.
+My blog depends on these affiliate links, which allow me to earn a commission — at no cost to you — to continue to bring you great information FREE!
 Thank you for your support!

 You can also earn the Southwest Companion Pass by accumulating 110,000 qualifying Southwest points (including points earn from Southwest Rapid Rewards Visa card bonuses).
 The pass lets one person fly free with you for up to two years and is one of the ways my family flies free nearly everywhere in the U.S. on Southwest.
 Download my free guide below to find out exactly how to earn the pass!